Chelsea Drawing and Painting

 Join Chelsea Drawing and Painting and develop skills in colour theory, composition and observational drawing.
 You will also be encouraged to experiment with a range of media, including painting, drawing and collage.

-As you progress over the weeks, you’ll work on your own compositions using techniques and skills gained throughout the course – creating your own unique visual language.
+As you progress over the weeks or days, you’ll work on your own compositions using techniques and skills gained throughout the course – creating your own unique visual language.

 Basic materials are provided, but you will also benefit from building your own working kit to bring to the class every week.

 A sketchbook drawing session in a gallery will be included.
 Details will be provided by your tutor once you start the course.
 The course will culminate in a group exhibition in your classroom, of the coursework made, with the chance to invite your friends and family.

 - Pencil and charcoal on prepared surfaces

 - Using and mixing paint.
 Composition exercise and study in paint.

 - Sketchbook drawing/Painting prepared surfaces outdoors

 - Work using own reference materials (photographic/ drawings)

 By the end of the course you'll have gained in confidence and created a body of work as a result of exploring different painting and drawing approaches and you will have developed your creative and reflective artistic practice.
 You will leave with a body of work that can used to put towards a portfolio for future study.